ShreyaChauhan-2/ToDo-List-Api/README.md

-# Todo API
+# Todo API with JWT Authentication

-This is a simple REST API built with Node.js, Express, and MySQL.
-The API allows users to manage tasks with operations like creating, reading, updating, and deleting tasks.
+This API provides a simple task management system using **Node.js**, **Express**, **MySQL**, and **JWT (JSON Web Tokens)**.
+The API allows users to manage tasks with features like creating, reading, updating, and deleting tasks.
+JWT is used to authenticate users and secure the task management endpoints.

 ---

 ## Features
 - **Create a Task**: Create a new task with a title and description.
-- **Fetch All Tasks**: Retrieve all tasks in the database.
+- **Fetch All Tasks**: Retrieve all tasks from the database.
 - **Fetch a Single Task**: Get details of a task by its ID.
 - **Update Task Status**: Update the status of a task.
 - **Delete a Task**: Delete a task by its ID.
+- **Login**: Authenticate users and issue a JWT for secure access to the API.

 ---